PvdBerg1998/PNet/README.md

 ---

 # Download
-The latest packages are available [here](https://github.com/PvdBerg1998/PNet/tree/master/out/artifacts).
+Download available here (coming soon).
 PNet is released under the [MIT license](LICENSE.md).

 # How to use